jviotti/jviotti/README.md

   for IoT and the web based on [JSON Schema](http://json-schema.org).
 This project will be open-source once I submit by dissertation!

+If we share similar interests, [shoot me an e-mail](mailto:jv@jviotti.com) and let's have virtual coffee to exchange experiences!

 #### Previous projects

 I created and led the development of